JOHNY-2004/E-CommercePlatform/README.md

 ## Introduction

 - Buy-Sell @ VITV is a marketplace web application built using the MERN stack.
-The platform allows IIIT students to buy and sell items within the community.
+The platform allows VITV students to buy and sell items within the community.
 Users can register, list items for sale, search for products, place orders, and manage transactions securely.

 ## Tech Stack